 Prepare to navigate through places like the City park, the Paso Robles Clock tower, Paderewski Piano, the Paso Robles Inn, Carnegie Library, and more.
 You’ll explore outdoor artwork, renowned hotels, and historic buildings.

 There’s so much to discover in Paso Robles and scavenger hunting is the best way to explore the area!

 Paix Sur Terre is undoubtedly the place to visit if you like white wine.
 While not as expansive as downtown wineries, Vineyard Drive is equally intriguing with sites like Thacher, where you can taste exhilaratingly delicious red wines like Zinfandel, Cinsault, and Valdiguié.

 7. Soak in Hot Springs

 Soaking in a bathtub at home is relaxing, but nothing beats a long dip in nature’s bathtub.
-One that never runs dry has plenty of minerals to replenish the skin and is never too hot nor too cold.
+One that never runs dry has plenty of minerals to replenish the skin and is never too hot or too cold.

-The hot springs of Paso Robles have existed long before the wineries and vineyards took over the region.
+The hot springs of Paso Robles existed long before the wineries and vineyards took over the region.
 In the 1700s, the area was a large patch of lush greenery filled with exotic animals, native Salinan Indians, and tall trees.

 These thermal waters have been known to attract visitors from across the globe who come here on a quest to experience the health benefits therein.
 Besides soaking in the hot Sulfur baths, you can also enjoy mud baths that come with numerous benefits to your skin, joints, and muscles.